avinash-chouhan/seg-mentor/README.md

 We used a batch size of 16 (but in limited testing found that for reasonable values e.g. 8,32 the results are the same)

 Input images were scaled so larger side becomes 512 pixels, then padded to 512x512
- <br>* *Note - that's a parameter, you can change that - inc. just for test time;
+ <br>* *Note - that's a parameter, you can change that - inc. just for scan_val_set time;
-    unsurprisingly results are best for preprocessing same as train.. would be interesting to check with test-set of higher resolution though...)*
+        naturally, results are best for same choise @test as @train and that's what's reported below.
+    <br> Interestingly, it's even better than using no-rescale (each image's native resolution) @test *

 Some flip and strech augmentations were applied...